Updated: October 28, 2024

 The Domain Join portion of OOBE begins at Question 6: What Microsoft Account will you sign in with?
 The options at this point are for the end user to choose a Microsoft Account, login with a Microsoft Azure Account, or join the computer to a Windows Workgroup, or a Windows AD Domain.
 In an Enterprise this is not a question that you should be asking your end users, it’s an administrative decision that should be made on their behalf.
 In order to answer the domain question, OOBE should be linked to Microsoft AutoPilot to make this an enterprise friendly onboarding model.

 When Microsoft AutoPilot is configured, Question 6 is replaced with a Your-Company-Logo branded question that asks the user to login using their corporate email address.
-From there the process is mostly automated and if all goes to plan the next screen the user sees will be the Windows login prompt at the end of the experience.
+From there the process is mostly automated.
+If all goes to plan the next screen the user sees will be the Windows login prompt at the end of the experience.

 Here is a visual of the Microsoft AutoPilot Workflow: